Events

 Event::dispatch(new OrderRecieved($order))

-Using the Dispatchable
+Using the Dispatchable trait:

 use App\Events\OrderRecieved;